SPI2000 Gamification and application development

 Supervision will be conducted both at an individual level and in groups.

-At the end of the semester the students work in interdisciplinary groups to develop a 3D game for industry (“Serious games”) together with students from Bachelor in Game Art.
+At the end of the semester the students work in interdisciplinary groups to develop a 3D game for industry (“Serious games”) together with students from Bachelor in Game Art and Animation.

 Compulsory activities